-6 Knowsley's Development Plan
+6. Knowsley's Development Plan

-Development Plan Documents Knowsley Local Plan: Core Strategy
+Development Plan Documents

+Knowsley Local Plan: Core Strategy

-- The Knowsley Local Plan Core Strategy was adopted by Knowsley Council on 6 January 2016 and is available on the Council's website, along with the Inspector's report and its adoption Statement. - Knowsley Local Plan Core Strategy 2016 - Knowsley Local Plan Inspector's Report November 2015 - Knowsley Local Plan Core Strategy Adoption Statement - The Policies Map is also available on the Council's website: - Knowsley Local Plan Policies Map - 6.3 Some policies of the 2006 Knowsley Replacement Unitary Development Plan policies are 'saved' and remain in use as part of the adopted Local Plan (see Appendix C of Local Plan Core Strategy). - The Merseyside and Halton Joint Waste Local Plan (adopted in 2013) also forms part of our development plan. - 6.5 The Local Plan and other development plan documents are used in making decisions on planning applications and also guides investment and regeneration programmes within the Borough.
+- The Knowsley Local Plan Core Strategy was adopted by Knowsley Council on 6 January 2016 and is available on the Council's website, along with the Inspector's report and its adoption Statement. - Knowsley Local Plan Core Strategy 2016 - Knowsley Local Plan Inspector's Report November 2015 - Knowsley Local Plan Core Strategy Adoption Statement - 6.2 The Policies Map is also available on the Council's website: - Knowsley Local Plan Policies Map - 6.3 Some policies of the 2006 Knowsley Replacement Unitary Development Plan policies remain current and relevant because they are 'saved' and remain in use as part of the adopted Local Plan (see Appendix C of Local Plan Core Strategy). - The Merseyside and Halton Joint Waste Local Plan (adopted in 2013) also forms part of the development plan. - 6.5 The Local Plan and other development plan documents are used in making decisions on planning applications and guides investment and regeneration programmes within the Borough.